SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-09-moderna-monkey-trial.md

 demonstrating immune reaction in the all-important memory B cells and T cells that we want to see.
 A result like this should, and probably will, clear the way for a human trial.

 Good job on this experiment.
+Somewhat less good job on the science journalism.

 ---